Multimagnon and multispinon $L_3$-edge RIXS spectra of an effective $\tilde{J}_1-\tilde{J}_2-\tilde{J}_3$ square lattice Heisenberg model: Results and discussion

 \section{Results and discussion}

 In this section, we present the calculated RIXS spectra in the following order: two-spin correlation, four-spin correlation, and six-spin correlation.
-The first is computed within the $1/S$ interacting spin wave theory formalism only.
-The last two are calculated both with the $1/S$ interacting spin wave theory and the SBMFT approach.
+Note, we consider the effects of additional interactions $J_2,J_3$, and $J_c$ which induce relatively small but noticeable spectroscopic signatures in the undoped cuprates~\cite{PhysRevLett.86.5377,PhysRevB.79.235130,PhysRevB.39.2299}.
+The two-spin correlation is computed within the $1/S$ interacting spin wave theory formalism, only.
+The last two correlations are calculated both with the $1/S$ interacting spin wave theory and the SBMFT approach.
+Furthermore, to avoid cluttering the section we have stated the actual expressions of the RIXS scattering operators in the Appendix.
+For convenience, in this section, we simply refer to the equation numbers from Appendix \ref{app:msme} and \ref{app:ssme} that are used to derived the RIXS intensity expressions.